mdschenck/Ecommerce-Back-End-/README.md

 # Description

-A sequelize ORM model database application that houses information on an ecommerce platfom, including category, product, and tag information and the relationships between the products.
+A sequelize ORM model database application that houses information on an ecommerce platfom, including tables containing category, product, and tag information and the relationships between the tables.
 Implemented with Node.js and Express.js, Sequelize commands manipulating a MySQL database.

 # Screenshot of sequelize interface input & file structure: